 top of page

-Walking calmly on a leash can seem impossible for some families.
-We’ve all seen dogs pulling at the end of the leash, and we’ve seen dogs calmly walking next to their pet parents.
-What's the difference?
+Walking a dog calmly on a leash may seem impossible for some families.
+We’ve all seen dogs pulling at the end of their leash, while others walk calmly beside their pet parents.
+So, what's the difference?
+A few basic loose leash walking skills.

 This foundation activity is a great starting point for all dogs.
 Your dog will learn about following you, moving with you as a team, where to expect rewards, and when to not help himself to rewards in the environment.
 Our goal at this stage is for your dog to learn to walk with you for about 25.’
 While that’s not a far walk - it’s a great starting point, and we can build distance from there.